With the world on lockdown due to the coronavirus right now, you may be receiving more input these days than normal.

 - Talking with people about what they saw, heard, or watched that’s “plaguing the country”

 When you allow something into your mind on repeat that’s negative, your primitive brain thinks it’s VERY important.
-It thinks you need to pay attention to the danger.
-It thinks you’re going to die if you don’t.
+It also thinks you need to pay attention to the danger.
+In addition, it thinks you’re going to die if you don’t.

 Now, notice here that input doesn’t mean you have to think positively or negatively about it.